 Fjordland Travel Guide

-The Fjordland is the most dramatic and beautiful part of New Zealand, a region of waterfalls and misty virgin forests, snow-clad mountains and towering granite peaks, crystal clear lakes, rivers and remote fjords that make for a stunning holiday destination.
+The Fjordland is the most dramatic and beautiful part of New Zealand, a region of waterfalls and misty forests, snow-clad mountains and towering granite peaks, crystal clear lakes, rivers and remote fjords that make for a stunning holiday destination.

 The Fjordland National Park encompasses exquisite scenery and astounding natural splendour with some of the best walking tracks in the world.
 It is the largest national park in the country stretching along the southwestern corner of South Island, with a jagged coastline indented by numerous sounds and inlets.